JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-compiler.md

 4. If you are using compiler options for the Jetpack Compose compiler, set them in the `composeCompiler {}` block.
    See [Compose Compiler options DSL](#compose-compiler-options-dsl) for reference.

-   > The plugin provides defaults for several compiler options that were only specified manually before.
+   > The Gradle plugin provides defaults for several compiler options that were only specified manually before.
    > If you have any of them set up with `freeCompilerArgs`, for example, Gradle will report a duplicate options error.
    >
    {type="warning"}

+### Test with the stable Compose Multiplatform

 To try the Compose compiler 2.0.0 with the stable version of Compose Multiplatform (1.6.2 or older), use this configuration: